 He has formed a market-friendly cabinet with pro-business figures in an attempt to restore confidence.
-He has appointed as finance minister Henrique Meirelles, who headed the central bank during one of Brazil's most stable and prosperous periods: the two administrations of former president Luiz Inacio Lula da Silva, when the country's economy grew 4 percent on average.
+The finance minister, Henrique Meirelles, headed the central bank during one of Brazil's most prosperous periods: the two administrations of former president Luiz Inacio Lula da Silva, when the country's economy grew 4 percent annually on average.

 CAN TEMER REALLY TURN THE ECONOMY AROUND?

 Economists say one of the biggest problems is high government spending, particularly to maintain a very generous pension system.
-Trying to make structural reforms has proved impossible for previous administrations, including Rousseff's.
+Structural reforms have proved impossible for previous administrations, including Rousseff's.